 - This is also a common type of puzzle in Sonic Heroes, where all three teammates have to stand on switches at the same time to activate a door or gimmick.
-While at the start these puzzles boil down to running through a line of switches in Power formation, later stages have the switches located in completely different corners of an area, resulting in a hybrid Escort Mission and Warring Without Weapons where you have to leave your teammates behind at switches as you travel to the next while making sure said teammates remain safe.
+While at the start these puzzles boil down to running through a line of switches in Power formation, later stages have the switches located in completely different corners of an area, resulting in a hybrid Escort Mission and No-Gear Level where you have to leave your teammates behind at switches as you travel to the next while making sure said teammates remain safe.

 - Unfortunately frequent in the PS2-exclusive Half-Life expansion Decay, where the designers' idea of co-operative gameplay was to include puzzles that require two players to work synchronously to be solved efficiently, such as turning switches on opposing sides of a room simultaneously.